zorborac/tweet-mapper/README.md

 ### Prerequisites

-Git - probably as you are viewing this from github, but can be found at http://git-scm.com/.
+Git - probably already installed as you are viewing this from github, but can be found at http://git-scm.com/.

 You must have node.js and its package manager (npm) installed.
 You can get them from http://nodejs.org/.